Andi-Berisha/e2x-automation-demo/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
-3. Run the tests by running `npm test`.
+3. Run the tests by running `npx playwright test` or `npx playwright test --headed` to run in headed mode.

 ## Test Description